0xPhaze/ERC721M/README.md

 This should not be used in production until sufficiently tested.
 I am not responsible for any damage caused using this contract.

+## Gas comparison to using ERC721A for staking

 | Function      | Gas ERC721AStaking | Gas ERC721MStaking |
 | :------------ | :----------------: | :----------------: |
 | mintAndStake1 |       180531       |       44105        |